simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-yourself-from-social-engineering/index.en.md

 Phishing attacks aim to gain unauthorized access to personal data, financial resources, or computer systems by tricking individuals into revealing their confidential information.
 These attacks often involve sending fraudulent emails or text messages that appear legitimate, urging recipients to take immediate actions, such as clicking on malicious links or providing sensitive details.

-To prevent falling victim to such social engineering attacks, it is crucial to double-check the authenticity of any email or text message that requests sensitive information or prompts urgent actions.
+To prevent falling victim to such social engineering attacks, you need to double-check the authenticity of any email or text message that requests sensitive information or prompts urgent actions.
 Here are some key steps to take:

 1. **Verify the Source:** Always verify the sender's identity before responding to emails or text messages.
 Look for any signs of suspicious behavior or unusual requests.